 I have always (and still do) invest heavily in my education.
 I want to learn photography techniques and business practices every chance I get, whether the technique directly applies to my business or not!
 There is always a morsel of knowledge just waiting to be picked if you are open to learning.

-If you are looking for something more than a morsel, The Business of Pet Photography is open through Thursday night – that's tomorrow!!
+If you are looking for something more than a morsel, the Hair of the Dog Academy is waiting for you.
 If you want to scream, “hell yeah!” when someone asks you if you would like to run a profitable pet photography business….this is the class for you.

 - Terran Bayer Guest Artist of the Month January 2020 - January 21, 2020